 - 20 police staff members (including management and operational staff) benefited from introductory training on community policing principles and activity;

-- 20 police officers (4 women, 16 men) from Balti and Cahul have successfully passed the induction police bike patrol training, based on the International Police Mountain Bike Association (IPMBA) course syllabus;
+- 28 police officers (8 women, 20 men) from Balti, Cahul, Cantemir and Leova have successfully passed the induction police bike patrol training, based on the International Police Mountain Bike Association (IPMBA) course syllabus;

-- Six consultants engaged to deevelop capacities and provide strategic advice and assistance to the Police, the Ministry of Internal Affairs and the Joint Law Enforcement Training Centre in priority areas: communication, forensics, community policing, modernization of police human resources system, ocuppational standards, institutional development and reorganization;
+- Six consultants engaged to develop capacities and provide strategic advice and assistance to the Police, the Ministry of Internal Affairs and the Joint Law Enforcement Training Centre in priority areas: communication, forensics, community policing, modernization of police human resources system, occupational standards, institutional development and reorganization;

-- New concept on recruitment and evaluation of internal affairs staff, developed with Project’s support and enacted by the Ministry of Internal Affairs;
+- New concept on recruitment and evaluation of internal affairs staff, developped with Project’s support and endorsed by the Ministry of Internal Affairs;

 - 14 law enforcement professionals (3 women, 11 men) from the Joint Law Enforcement Training Centre, Ministry of Internal Affairs and General Police Inspectorate trained and qualified as trainers by the Romanian National Qualifications Authority;